Jina

 modules are files containing definitions

-will be exported (ie is accessible outside of the module)
+any definition whose name is the module's name, will be exported (ie are accessible outside of the module)

 to access the definitions in a module which is inside a directory: dir.Definition

-to hide a module so it can't be accessed from modules in the parent directory,
+to hide a module so it can't be accessed from modules in the parent directory, or outside of the package,

 append an apostrophe at the end of its file name